Ammann Tilings in Symplectic Geometry: Introduction

-The initial motivation of our work on nonperiodic tilings was the realization that applying the generalized Delzant procedure to the tiles provided a very nice way to obtain new low dimensional examples of symplectic quasifolds with symmetries.
-We refer the reader to \cite{rhombus,kite} for our previous work on Penrose rhombus and kite and dart tilings; the kite, for example, yields an interesting $4$--dimensional quasifold that is not a global quotient of a manifold modulo the action of a discrete group.

-We remark that Ammann tilings, which were introduced in the 70's \cite{senechal-ammann}, later turned out to be crucial in the study of {\em quasicrystals} with icosahedral symmetry.
-Quasicrystals are special alloys having discrete nonperiodic diffraction patterns that were discovered by Shechtman et al. \cite{quasicristalli} in 1982.
+Our general aim is to study the connection between symplectic geometry and~the nonperiodic tilings that are related to the geometry of quasicrystals\footnote{Quasicrystals are special materials having discrete nonperiodic dif\/fraction patterns that were experimentally discovered by Shechtman et al.~\cite{quasicristalli} in 1982.
 They have atomic arrangements with symmetries that are not allowed in ordinary crystals.
-For a comprehensive review of this fascinating subject we refer the reader to the recent book by Steurer and Douady \cite{steurer}.
+For a~comprehensive review of this fascinating subject we refer the reader to the recent book by Steurer and~Deloudi~\cite{steurer}.}.
+Considering these tilings from the symplectic viewpoint provides a~concrete way of obtaining new examples of highly singular symplectic spaces that are endowed with very rich symmetries.
+These examples ef\/fectively contribute to understanding the theoretical aspects of the geometry of this type of singular spaces.
+Moreover, we expect that symplectic geometry may be used to shed light on the study of the tilings.

+We started this program with the study of two tilings of the plane: Penrose rhombus~\cite{rhombus} and~kite and~dart~\cite{kite} tilings.

+In this article we focus our attention for the f\/irst time on three-dimensional tilings.
+We consider {\em Ammann tilings}, which are the three-dimensional analogues of Penrose rhombus tilings.
+They were introduced by Ammann in the 70's~\cite{senechal-ammann} and~turned out to be related to quasicrystals with icosahedral symmetry~\cite{steinhardt}.
+As we will see later, the third dimension yields an initially unexpected richness and~complexity.